How To Hang Paper Flowers (without damaging the wall)

 My set is ready!

-How to stick paper flower on wall
+How to stick paper flowers on wall

 Hello and welcome to FancyBloom!